I got talking to my accountability coach yesterday, and she brought to mind a subject I’d really like to share with you today.

 Practically speaking, assuming you’re not going to pay these people – this is the most probable way it will play out.

 Types Of Boards of Directors

 I did a quick Google of this because I think it’s in some way important to understand how to effectively manage your board of directors:

-So there’s governing board, working board, advisory board, managing or executive board, cooperative board, policy or carver board, cortex board.
+So there’s the governing board, working board, advisory board, managing or executive board, cooperative board, policy or carver board, and cortex board.

 I don’t think you need to understand what each and every kind of board is – but it’s worthwhile understanding the nuances a little because it’ll help inform how you set up and structure your board of directors.